+

 For Teachers 10th - Higher Ed

-Young scholars identify the narrative elements in a work of art and write their own narrative.
-In this narrative and symbolism lesson plan, students interpret narratives depicted in the given works of art and write a biographical...
+Learners identify the narrative elements in a work of art and write their own narrative.
+In this narrative and symbolism lesson, students interpret narratives depicted in the given works of art and write a biographical narrative about a...

 +